He-Man and the Masters of the Universe: Sequel

 An adult Netflix Original series Masters of the Universe: Revelation, was released in 2021.
 Although initially announced as a direct sequel to the 1983 TV series, director Kevin Smith later admitted the series is not set in the same continuity as the original, but described it as a 'spiritual sequel' to the Filmation series.
 Revelation was directed by Kevin Smith and animated by Powerhouse Animation Studios.
 The series aired for 10 episodes, split between two "parts".

-A sequel series, Masters of the Universe: Revolution, is in development.
+A sequel series, Masters of the Universe: Revolution, debuted on Netflix on January 25, 2024.
+It consists of 15 episodes in three parts.